 This service is ideal for investors with any amount of experience who want to buy individual stocks and hold them for several months or years.

 Because of its low annual cost ($49 and then $79), investors with a small amount of money can easily recoup this fee with investment gains.

 This is an entry-level newsletter, so the monthly recommendations won't be too aggressive for most investors, like an expensive, specialized newsletter.

 These starter stock newsletters can also be worth considering.

 Oxford Income Letter

-The Oxford Income Letter is better if you want dividend stock exposure.
-There are many similarities to the Communique as you get four model portfolios:
+The Oxford Income Letter is likely a better option if you're specifically interested in dividend stock exposure.
+However, there are many similarities to the Communique as you get four model portfolios:

 - Instant Income Portfolio